emontnemery/domoticz_mqtt_discovery/README.md

 ### Features:
 - Switch and dimmer devices will be automatically found and added to Domoticz device database
 - State in Domoticz in synchronized with device state (unlike if using Domoitcz MQTT + "Dummy hardware")
-- Note: Sensors are not yet supported
+- Note: Only temperature and humidity sensors are supported.
+Sensor support is experimental
 - The plugin has some special adaptations for the Tasmota ESP8266 firmware.

 ### Prerequisites (general):